TwinIsland/ChatGPTWriter/readme.md

 1. Run the `web.py` script to initiate the ChatGPTWriter application.

-2. Open your preferred web browser and navigate to the URL provided in the console output.

-3. Register for a new account or log in to an existing account.
+2. Register for a new account via running `admin_cmd.py`.

-4. Begin composing Chinese essays using the ChatGPTWriter application, and enjoy a seamless writing experience!
+3. Begin composing Chinese essays using the ChatGPTWriter application, and enjoy a seamless writing experience!

 ## Acknowledgments